 In Utah, child support is calculated using a shared income model.
 The state uses a mathematical formula to determine how much each parent should contribute.
 Based on their relative incomes and the number of overnights each child spends with each parent.

-The first step in calculating your child support obligation is to determine your gross income.
-This includes all sources of income, such as wages, salaries, tips and commissions.
+Determining your gross income is the first step in calculating your child support obligation.
+This includes all sources of income, such as wages, salaries, tips, and commissions.
 As well as bonuses, self-employment income, interest and dividends, alimony from a prior marriage or spousal support from a current marriage.
-Plus rental income, pension and retirement benefits, disability benefits, and any other form of regular financial support.
-Once you have determined your gross income, you will need to subtract certain allowable deductions.
+Plus rental income, pension and retirement benefits, disability benefits, and other regular financial support.
+Once you have determined your gross income, you must subtract certain allowable deductions.
 Such as taxes paid (federal, state, and local) and mandatory union dues.
 Health insurance premiums for coverage of the children for which support is being calculated.
-Finally, cash contributions made to a 401(k) or similar retirement savings plan.
+Finally, cash contributions are made to a 401(k) or similar retirement savings plan.

-After subtracting these deductions from your gross income, the resulting figure is your disposable income.
-This is the amount of money available each month to meet your living expenses and support your children.
-The next step in calculating child support is to determine the percentage of overnight stays each child spends with each parent.
+The resulting figure is your disposable income after subtracting these deductions from your gross income.
+This is the monthly amount available to meet your living expenses and support your children.
+The next step in calculating child support is determining the percentage of overnight stays each child spends with each parent.
 In Utah, this is referred to as the “custodial arrangement.”
-To calculate this percentage, you will need to divide the number of nights spent with each parent by the total number of nights in a year (365 days).
+To calculate this percentage, you must divide the number of nights spent with each parent by the total number of nights in a year (365 days).

 Guidelines on Modifying Existing Child Support Orders

-There are a number of reasons why a custodial parent may seek to modify an existing child support order.
+There are several reasons why a custodial parent may seek to modify an existing child support order.
 Perhaps the non-custodial parent has lost their job and can no longer afford to make the same level of payments.
-Or maybe the needs of the child have changed (e.g., they require more medical care than before).
+Or maybe the child’s needs have changed (e.g., they require more medical care than before).

-In any case, if you’re seeking to modify an existing child support order in Utah, there are a few things you should keep in mind.
+In any case, if you’re seeking to modify an existing child support order in Utah, you should keep a few things in mind.
 You’ll need to show that there has been a material change in circumstances since the original order was issued.
-This could be something like a change in income, employment status, or living situation.
+This could be a change in income, employment status, or living situation.

 Once you’ve established that there has been a material change in circumstances, you’ll need to file a motion with the court and serve it on the other parent.
-The court will then set a hearing date, at which both parties will have an opportunity to present their arguments.
+The court will then set a hearing date for both parties to present their arguments.

 If the court agrees that there has been a material change in circumstances and that modification of the child support order is warranted.
 It will issue a new order specifying the new amount of child support to be paid.
-Keep in mind that modification of an existing child support order is not retroactive.
-Rather, it will only apply prospectively from the date that the new order is issued.
+Remember that modifying an existing child support order is not retroactive.
+Instead, it will only apply prospectively when the new order is issued.

 What Additional Payments are Required to be Made?

 In Utah, both parents are required to support their children.
-The parent who has custody of the child is typically the one who receives child support from the other parent.
-However, there are certain situations in which both parents may be required to pay child support.
+The parent who has custody of the child typically receives child support from the other parent.
+However, in certain situations, both parents may be required to pay child support.

 If the parents have joint physical custody, they will each be responsible for a portion of the child’s support.